 I asked you in the title of this narrative, can you could drink from an empty cup?

 How you choose to answer this question I think says a lot about you as a martial artist.

-For me the answer is, no. Not yet.
-Not for all 26 kata.
-But I still keep trying, even after more than forty-three years.
-So as one karate-ka to another if you ever do decide to try and take a drink from that empty cup, count me in.
+As one karate-ka to another if you ever do decide to try to take a drink from that empty cup, count me in.